-For 2012, Mr. Wunderlich's incentive compensation was structured as follows:
+For 2013, Mr. Wunderlich's incentive compensation was structured as follows:

-- Target of 15% up to a maximum of 25%, based on Company performance, measured based on the achievement of budgeted adjusted operating margin; - Target (and maximum) of 15%, based on Company performance, measured based on the achievement of budgeted free cash; - Target (and maximum) of 15% based on the achievement of budgeted variable margin percentage; - · Target (and maximum) of 10% based on the achievement of budgeted fixed costs in Mr. Wunderlich's areas of responsibility; and - \cdot Target (and maximum) of 10% for achievement of personal objectives.
+- Target of 15%, up to a maximum of 25%, based on Company performance, measured based on the achievement of budgeted adjusted operating margin; - · Target (and maximum) of 15%, based on Company performance, measured based on the achievement of budgeted free cash; - · Target (and maximum) of 15% based on the achievement of budgeted variable margin percentage; - \cdot Target (and maximum) of 10% based on the achievement of budgeted fixed costs in Mr. Wunderlich's areas of responsibility; and - · Target (and maximum) of 10% for achievement of personal objectives.

 With respect to the adjusted operating margin performance metric, Mr. Wunderlich would not be eligible to receive a bonus if actual performance were less than 75% of budget.
 If actual adjusted operating margin were between 75% and 100% of budget, Mr. Wunderlich would be eligible to receive a bonus with respect to adjusted operating margin, increasing ratably from 0% to 15% of his base salary.
-If actual adjusted operating margin were between 100% and 135% of budget, he would be eligible to receive a bonus with respect to adjusted operating margin increasing ratably from 0% to 15% of his base salary.
 If actual adjusted operating margin were between 100% and 135% of budget, he would be eligible to receive a bonus with respect to adjusted operating margin, increasing ratably from 15% to 25% of his base salary.
-Mr. Wunderlich did not earn a bonus for achievement of less than 75% of this metric.
+Mr. Wunderlich earned a bonus equal to 10.8% of his base salary for 93.0% achievement of this metric.

 With respect to the free cash performance metric, Mr. Wunderlich would be eligible to receive a bonus if actual performance were greater than or equal to the budget.
 To the extent actual free cash was less than the budget, the determination of an appropriate partial bonus percentage would be made by the Compensation Committee in consultation with the CEO.
-Mr. Wunderlich earned a bonus equal to 4.5% of his base salary related to this metric.
+Mr. Wunderlich earned a bonus equal to 15% of his base salary for achievement of this metric.

 With respect to the variable margin percentage performance metric, Mr. Wunderlich would be eligible to receive a bonus if actual performance were greater than or equal to the budget.
 To the extent the actual variable margin percentage was less than the budget, the determination of an appropriate partial bonus percentage would be made by the Compensation Committee in consultation with the CEO.
-Mr. Wunderlich earned a bonus equal to 10% of his base salary related to this metric.
+Mr. Wunderlich earned a bonus equal to 12% of his base salary related to this metric.